Oscillons and Dark Matter: Life and death of an oscillon

 Oscillons sustain themselves because of the field self-interactions, which are relevant at large field values and require a relativistic treatment.
 Localized, spherically symmetric field configurations however arise also in the non-relativistic, small amplitude regime of an oscillating axion field.
 These are commonly referred to as {\it solitons} and, in contrast with oscillons, are sustained by gravity.
 Solitons are in fact essential to the proposal of fuzzy dark matter~\cite{Hu:2000ke, Hui:2016ltb} (see also~\cite{Deng:2018jjz, Bar:2018acw} for recent critical takes), since they are supposed to make up the cores of Ultra-Light axion Dark Matter halos.
 Momentarily neglecting self-interactions, the soliton configuration is obtained as a solution of the non-relativistic Schr\"odinger-Poisson equations \cite{Bar:2018acw}.
 In fact, a whole family of solutions exist, described by a single parameter $\lambda$.
 The masses and core radii of these solitons are given by

 with the additional requirement $\lambda<1$.
 In the absence of initial conditions on $M_{\text{sol}}$ and/or $R_{\text{sol}}$, it is not possible to predict uniquely sizes and masses of axionic gravitational solitons.
-It is our aim in this section to qualitatively argue that oscillons can indeed work as seeds for the later formation of gravitational solitons, thereby setting the value of $M_{\text{sol}}$ and thus of the parameter $\lambda$.
+It is our aim in this section to qualitatively argue that oscillons can indeed work as seeds for the later formation of gravitational solitons, thereby setting the value of $M_{\text{sol}}$ and thus of the parameter $\lambda$.\footnote{The solitons that obey Eqs.~\eqref{eq:msol} and~\eqref{eq:rsol}, are strictly speaking coherent solutions of the Schr\"odinger-Poisson \cite{Bar:2018acw}.
+The most likely outcome of the oscillon decay can be expected to be a non-coherent but gravitationally bound lump, akin to what is usually referred to as miniclusters/minihalos.
+It may take a long time for these to settle down to the coherent soliton solution -- we thank S. Sibiryakov for pointing this out to us.
+In this discussion we are interested in estimating how the decaying oscillon can be trapped in its own gravitational potential, regardless of its coherence.
+To this aim we use Eqs.~\eqref{eq:msol} and~\eqref{eq:rsol} only to obtain rough estimates soliton/miniclusters properties.
+Henceforth we will also refer as soliton both the coherent and incoherent lumps.}

 The argument is sharper when interactions among oscillons can be neglected.
 Let us thus first consider such a simplified scenario.
 The last stages of the oscillon evolution proceed via the emission of axion waves of momentum $k\simeq R_{\text{osc}}^{-1}\lesssim m$, where in the last step we have neglected a model-dependent (in particular $p$-dependent) numerical prefactor of $O(0.1\div 1)$.
 Due to Hubble friction, these waves lose energy; eventually they enter the non-relativistic regime and can organize themselves in a soliton structure because of gravity -- falling into their own gravitational potential well.
 Under our simplifying assumption, the total mass carried away by the waves is equal to the original oscillon mass $M_{\text{osc}}\simeq O(100)\times F^{2}/m$.
 Intuitively, the formation of a soliton of this mass is possible only if the velocity of the radiated waves is not larger than the escape velocity of the soliton itself.
 Let us estimate how the escape velocity changes with the scale factor, noticing that the initial radius of the overdensity is given by $R_{\text{osc}}\sim m^{-1}$.
 The gravitational escape velocity is then given by